Complete Guide to Understanding Your Computer Motherboard and Components

 Jumper Bridge

 A bridge is a metal connector that closes an electrical circuit.
 Typically, a jumper consists of a plastic plug that fits over a pair of protruding pins.
 Jumpers are sometimes used to configure expansion boards.
-By placing a jumper plug over a different set of pins, you can change a board’s 29Hparameters.
+By placing a jumper plug over a different set of pins, you can change a board’s parameters.

 Heat Sink